JosemaPereira/user-api/packages/external-users/README.md

 # External-Users Package

-Contains an implementation to get users from external API
+Contain an implementation to get users from an external API

 ## Test & Build Package

 This package use Karma to run test & build scripts.
-Get into project root path to run this commands
+Get into project root path to run these commands